M64GitHub/zig-select/README.md

 ```
 - run `zig-select zig-linux-x86_64-0.12.0` to switch to it.

 ## Installation / System Setup
-- Download the script and make it executable.
-The script will manage your installations by creating the following directory structure if it does not exist yet (you can also do this yourself, manually):
+- Download the script, and run it one time to create the following directory structure if it does not exist yet (you can also do this yourself, manually):
 ```
 ~/ZIG
 ~/ZIG/_downloads/